 Counties are one of America's oldest forms of government, dating back to 1634 when the first county governments (shires) were established along the eastern shores of Virginia.
-The organization and structure of today's 3,069 county governments are Counties are one of America's oldest forms of government.
-County governments and our elected and appointed county leaders are instrumental partners in our nation's intergovernmental system of federal, state, local and tribal officials.
-This system includes sub-state local compliance, delivery, management chartered under state constitutions or laws and are tailored to fit the needs and characteristics of states and local areas. and implementation of federal laws, regulations, mandates and services.
+The organization and structure of today's 3,069 county governments are chartered under state constitutions or laws and are tailored to fit the needs and characteristics of states and local areas.